Cover Up (part 1)

 Pocketful of posies

 Many online businesses sell wool felt, from garish commercially dyed colors to softer, plant dyed and “heather” shades.
 A Child’s Dream has a nice selection of premium quality 100% wool felt.
 Sweet Emma Jean sells a less expensive rayon/wool blend.
 The Olive Sparrow in Toronto, Canada offers a wide selection of wool felt.
 Of course, 100% wool felt is pricey, but it is certainly worth it.
 The doll clothes pattern pieces from my how-to book, Felt Wee Folk don’t require very much material, so a little can go a long way.
-If you want to try natural dying your own colors, take a look at this informative blog post from Willodell.

 I want to clarify something — I use felt (noun) in my pieces.
 I do not make felt or do felting (verb).
 I don’t know why it bothers me, but my work is often described as “felted” when it is not.
 Felting has a rich history and has been around since ancient times.
 The verb to felt involves the manipulation and meshing of wool fleece fibers to form sheets of felt or 3-dimensional felted forms.
 Needle felting is immensely popular now-a-days, so I can see how the noun and verb are becoming interchangeable in some people’s minds.
-I’ve tried felting and think it’s fun, but find myself more interested in embroidering and decorating existing felt pieces.
+I’ve tried felting and think it’s fun, but find myself more interested in embroidering existing felt pieces.

 nativity project from Felt Wee Folk